 Laptop batteries are notorious for their short shelf life.
 Of course, there are lots of steps you can take that will help to extend your MacBook battery’s lifespan, but eventually, you’ll be measuring its performance in minutes rather than hours.

-But while you might be able to deal with deteriorating battery life, what can you do when running on battery is actively impacting your machine’s speed?
+But while you might be able to monitor your Macbook battery’s health and deal with deteriorating battery life, what can you do when running on battery is actively impacting your machine’s speed?

 Many users have to deal with a slow MacBook on battery.
 The Apple forums are littered with people complaining about the issue.

 Alas, don’t worry.
 You don’t need to throw your $1,500 laptop in the trash.
 We’re going to show you how to stop your Mac from running slowly when it’s on battery power.
 You’ll be back up to full speed in no time.

 Before we explain how to fix the issue, let’s digress a little.

 As is now common knowledge, Apple has a questionable history with batteries.
 In late 2017, the company made headlines around the world when it admitted to throttling the CPU speed of iPhones with old power units.